How to Get More Customers Calling You Today (Without Waiting Months for Results)

 🔥 HOT TAKE: Build a Sustainable Customer Acquisition Strategy

-At Big Bad Marketing, we’re it for the long-game and we’re here to help you do the same:
+At Big Bad Marketing, we’re in it for the long game, and we’re here to help you do the same:

-We help you build a sustainable customer acquisition strategy—one that brings in steady, high-quality leads for the long haul.
+We help you build a sustainable customer-acquisition strategy that delivers steady, high-quality leads for the long haul.
 Ready to empower your business?
-Click below to get started.
+Click below to get started with a free 15-minute consultation.

 Here’s how to build a sustainable customer acquisition strategy that actually works:

-Keep Your Customers Happy (They’ll Do the Marketing for You)
+1. Keep Your Customers Happy (So They’ll Do the Marketing for You)

-Your customers will do the heavy lifting to spread the word about your business thanks to your top notch approach.
-You can make this even easier with good reviews, and a solid digital footprint for your business.
-We covered this in our Digital Reputation episode—worth a listen!
+You can make this even easier with good reviews and a solid digital footprint for your business.

-If you do a bad job— like actually bad— word will travel, too.
-So, blow people away with your work, your service, your follow-up, and all the things.
-Because when you do it right, your customers become your hype team—and that’s marketing money can’t buy.
+If you do a bad job (like actually bad), word will travel, too, in the same way as good work.
+So, blow people away with your work, your service, your follow-up, all the things.
+Because when you do it right, your customers become your hype team, and that’s marketing money can’t buy.

-2. Blogging, SEO & A Damn Good Website
+2. Blogging, SEO & A Darn Good Website

-🏪 Your website is your digital storefront, and it’s open 24/7.
+🏪 Your small business website is your digital storefront, and it’s open 24/7.
 It’s where your customers go to learn about your products or services, make a purchase, and decide if they trust you.
-If you aren’t optimizing your blog for search, doing small business SEO so prospects can find you, or creating a website that’s user-friendly, easy to navigate, and clearly answers customer questions, then you’re losing leads before they ever find you.
+If you aren’t optimizing your blog for search, doing small business SEO so prospects can find you, or creating a website that’s user-friendly, easy to navigate, and clearly answers customer questions, then you’re losing leads before they ever talk to you.

-Developing your business blog, SEO, and website take time (ahem…we are talking about a sustainable customer acquisition strategy here) but if you want people to find you without paying for ads forever, using sketchy marketing schemes or relying on word of mouth alone, this is how you start laying that foundation.
-(And yep, we go deep into whether your business needs a blog and how to DIY business SEO on the podcast!)
+Developing your business blog, SEO, and website takes time (ahem…we are talking about a sustainable customer acquisition strategy here, after all).
+But if you want people to find you without paying for ads forever, using sketchy marketing schemes or relying on word of mouth alone, this is how you start laying that foundation.

 3. Grow Your Network

-📣 If you want more people to know about your business you’ve gotta get out there.
-Go to networking events, sponsor local happenings, get your voice on podcasts and show your face at local occasions.
+📣 If you want more people to know about your business, you’ve gotta get out there and tell more people about your business.
+Go to networking events, sponsor local happenings, get your voice on podcasts, and show your face at local occasions.
 Put your brand up anywhere your ideal customer is already hanging out.
-When you show up in the right places consistently, people start to remember your brand which builds trust and momentum.
+When you show up in the right places consistently, people start to remember your brand, which builds trust and momentum.

 4. Build Your Audience